 The battery should be inspected before the storm hits.
 Cold temperatures can diminish your battery's power.
 You don't want to be out in this weather without a working battery.

 Have it inspected and charged up if needed.
 Of course, if the car specialist tells you that it's time to change the battery, then go ahead and get it replaced now rather than later.
 Make sure you keep a few blankets in your vehicle just in case.

-If you’re reading this after the fact and you’ve already suffered some damage because of the storm, then the next best thing to do is to just sell weather damaged car.
+If you're reading this after the fact and you've already suffered some damage because of the storm, then the next best thing to do is to just sell the weather-damaged car.
 You may have to sell a weather-damaged car, but at least you know how to protect your next vehicle using some of these tips.
+Contact IBJV today.